dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     Pushed 2/5 layers, 40% complete
     Push successful

-&#x3009;When the build is completed ensure the pods are running:
+&#8680; When the build is completed ensure the pods are running:

     oc get pods